Gastric Dilatation and Gastric Rupture

 Right Dorsal Colitis

-Right dorsal colitis has been recognized with increasing regularity in recent years, particularly in, but not limited to, horses receiving excessive amounts of NSAID.
+Right dorsal colitis has been recognized with increasing regularity in recent years, particularly in, but not limited to, horses receiving excessive amounts of NSAIDs.
 Because the condition has been identified in horses receiving recommended doses of these drugs, it appears that some horses are particularly sensitive to their toxic effects.
 The drug most commonly associated with right dorsal colitis is phenylbutazone, but this may reflect the common and often chronic use of this drug.
 The most common lesions reported in horses with right dorsal colitis are ulceration and thickening and/or fibrosis of the wall of the right dorsal colon.

 Horses commonly present with abdominal pain, anorexia, and lethargy.
 In many cases, the signs are consistent with severe abdominal pain, fever, endotoxemia, and diarrhea.
 Horses with the more chronic form of the disease present with intermittent abdominal pain, weight loss, lethargy, and anorexia.
-In most cases, hypoproteinemia is a common finding on hematology, and may account for ventral edema in some horses with the chronic form of the disease.
+In most cases, hypoproteinemia is a common finding on hematology and may account for ventral edema in some horses with the chronic form of the disease.
 The diagnosis is usually based on the history, clinical signs, and hematologic findings.
 In some cases, ultrasonographic evaluation of the colon via the twelfth to fifteenth intercostal spaces may provide evidence of marked thickening of the colonic wall.

-Treatment of affected horses includes discontinuation of NSAID, rest, and a change in diet to a complete pelleted feed that contains ≥30% dietary fiber.
+Treatment of affected horses includes discontinuation of NSAIDs, rest, and a change in diet to a complete pelleted feed that contains ≥30% dietary fiber.
 Some clinicians recommend the feeding of many small meals daily, many recommend the inclusion of psyllium to promote mucosal healing, and some administer sucralfate or metronidazole.
 Horses with uncontrollable pain may require surgery to resect or bypass the affected portion of the right dorsal colon.
 The prognosis for horses with right dorsal colitis is guarded.

 Volvulus of the Large Colon